 2. Benagil Beach (Carvoeiro / Lagoa)

 Better known for the cave just beyond it, Benagil feels like a threshold.
 Boats drift in and out of the famous grotto.
-But stand back for a moment, and the beach reveals itself, small, enclosed, the kind of place where sound carries differently, softened by the surrounding rock.
+But stand back for a moment, and the beach reveals itself.

 3. Praia do Camilo (Lagos)

 You reach it by descending a long wooden staircase that seems to fold back on itself, step after step narrowing your view until suddenly the beach appears.
-It’s compact, almost delicate, the cliffs pressing close, the sand bright against the water.
+It’s compact, almost delicate, the cliffs pressing close, and the sand soft and bright against the water.

 4. Praia da Falésia (Albufeira / Vilamoura)

 A contrast to the smaller coves, Falésia stretches for miles beneath cliffs the colour of burnt ochre and honey.
-Walking here feels unmeasured; distances blur, the repetition of sea and sand pulling you forward without urgency.
+Walking here feels unmeasured; distances become shorter, the sweep of sea and sand pulling you forward without urgency.

 5. Ilha de Tavira (Eastern Algarve / Tavira)

 Further east, the Algarve opens out.
-Tavira’s island beach is wide, flat, and unhurried; reached by boat, edged with dunes, the Atlantic rolling in without obstruction.
+Tavira’s island beach is wide, flat, and unhurried; reached by boat, edged with dunes, the Atlantic rolling in.

 Portugal’s Best Beaches: Madeira’s Dramatic Coastline